Swapnilbam/Dynamic-pricing-Engine/api/README.md

 # ⚡ API Backend (FastAPI)

-This folder contains the FastAPI application that serves our trained Machine Learning model (`demand_model.joblib`).
-It takes real-time market conditions as input and returns the mathematically optimized price point to maximize revenue.
+This folder contains the FastAPI application that serves our trained Machine Learning model.
+It dynamically loads `demand_model.joblib` from the `models/` directory, takes real-time market conditions as input, and returns the mathematically optimized price point.

 ## How to Run Locally